DIY Home Office & Desk Tour: A Complete Guide

 Choose a matte finish for the walls to keep the appearance softer.
 While you can go with any color, many people choose neutrals.
 It helps you stay focused on your work.
 Still, adding a flair of color, such as yellow, can brighten the space and make it appear more cheerful.

-Do what you want with your space in your DIY office desk tour, but keep in mind that you’re working in the area most of the day.
+Do what you want with your space in your DIY home office desk tour, but keep in mind that you’re working in the area most of the day.
 Pick something that calls to you without being too bold or crazy.
-In the DIY home office and desk tour, a dark gray was used.
+In the DIY work from home desk tour, a dark gray was used.

 5. The Foundation – Desk